Abdriano95/MeTube/README.md

   - *User Story 3*: Video management and uploading functionality for users implemented.
   - *User Story 4*: Viewing of video content implemented.
   - *User Story 5*: Metadata implemented in the database and is deleted when video is deleted.
+  - *User Story 6*: The client side still had CRUD functionality (list) left to implement but, we implemented it before the start of sprint 2.
 - **Not Completed**:
-  - *User Story 6*: The client side still has CRUD functionality (list) left to implement.
+  - All user stories completed by the start of the next sprint.
 - **Issues**:
   - Problems with working vertically.